Divine Grace Orphanage and Its Two Primary Schools

 TO LEARN MORE PLEASE SEE BELOW

 Poverty affects every aspect of life from healthcare to education.
 Once Haiti was the wealthiest colony in the New World, but today it is the poorest country in the western hemisphere.
 Fifty percent of the children in Haiti never attend school and half of them that do won’t make it to third grade.
-The story turns even more heart-rendering for the thousands of children who can’t hear.
-These children are made fun of by other children, shunned by society and are isolated from their community.
+The story is even more heart-rendering for children who can’t hear.
+These children are made fun of by others, shunned by society and isolated from their community.

 One man and his wife could not turn their backs on these outcast children.
 In 1995 Pastor Genada and his wife Rose moved their family to Haiti to work with deaf children.
 They opened a school to teach sign language.